 Packing Cubes or Compression Sacks.
 The only reason things fit into the tetris-game that is my backpack or suitcase is because of packing aids like these two.
 I use packing cubes for the bigger items – jeans, sweaters, etc. and compression sacks (siliconized nylon and super thin so they don’t take up extra room) for the smaller clothing.
 The compression sacks have the added bonus of being water resistent.

-A sturdy, well-designed daypack: I went through a slew of different daypack options over my 5 years of travel but have ended up with a 19L Synapse bag from Tom Binh.
+A sturdy, well-designed daypack: I went through a slew of different daypack options over my 5 years of travel but have ended up with a 19L Synapse bag from Tom Bihn.
 It’s small but holds more than you would think, it is really well built and they even have a safety whistle on the sternum strap.
-Friends recommended them heartily and I tried them out only in 2012, but I’m very happy with my purchase.
-Another option is a Gregory pack, very well-made and lightweight.
-Since they come in men’s and women’s fits, their home page is your best bet for finding a style that works for you.
+Friends recommended them heartily and I tried them out only in 2012, but I’m very happy with it.
+Tom Bihn often updates their lines with new colours and features (the latest is a packing cube that converts into a lightweight daybag), so their home page is your best bet for finding a style that works for you.

 Your main backpack really needs to fit your back: I use a Gregory Jade 60 (in XS torso size it’s 54L) as a larger bag.
 It’s the only bag that seems to fit my mini-sized torso well, and allows me comfortable to carry weight while camping.
 I’ve yet to find a bag that fits as snugly.